A look at this often-underrated yet highly interesting series

 By Jeff Garrett for Numismatic Guaranty Corporation (NGC) ……

 For anyone looking for value when trying to decide what to collect, United States commemorative coinage is a great place to start.
 The series has been one of the biggest laggards over the last decades in relation to other areas of the market.
 Many coins in this series are also among the largest percentage losers from the highs of 1989 and ’90.
 A few years after third-party certification took hold, many areas of the market exploded, with commemoratives leading the way.
 In the summer of 1989, an NGC MS 65 1892 Columbian Half Dollar sold for $5,000 USD.
 Today, an attractive example can be found for about $400.

-Walking Liberty half dollars and proof Type coins were also in the stratosphere before crashing a few years later.
+Walking Liberty half dollars and Proof type coins were also in the stratosphere before crashing a few years later.

 The concept of creating commemorative coinage to finance a variety of causes was firmly established.
-Over the next 62 years the United States produced 50 different issues of silver commemorative coinage.
+Over the next 62 years, the United States produced 50 different issues of silver commemorative coinage.
 The last issues of the Classic Commemoratives were the Carver/Washington commemoratives struck from 1951 to 1954.
 Coins were struck to commemorate or raise funds for a wide variety of celebrations.
-A few of the latter issues were clearly produced for profit, with questionable ties to historic events.
+A few of the later issues were clearly produced for profit, with questionable ties to historic events.
 Quite a few were flops after being produced and many ended up in the melting pots.
 This latter category is now among the rarest and most desirable issues, including the Hudson and Spanish Trail Commemoratives.